The First Expandable Macs and Portable Macs

 A Faster SE, a Smaller Mac II

-Named for the processor it used, the SE/30 (January 1989) was an SE with a 68030 processor, the same CPU found in the Macintosh IIx.
-It had a 1.4 MB SuperDrive (the floppy SuperDrive became standard on the original SE in August 1989), and its display was capable of drawing in grayscale, although that required a special video card.
+Named in part for the processor it used, the SE/30 (January 1989) was an SE with a 68030 processor, the same CPU found in the Macintosh IIx.
+It had a 1.4 MB SuperDrive (the floppy SuperDrive became standard on the original SE in August 1989), and its display was capable of drawing in grayscale, although that required a special PDS video card.
+(The 68030 PDS was incompatible with the 68000 PDS found in the SE.)
 The SE and SE/30 also refined the SCSI interface, which was now faster and more stable.

 A/UX, Apple's First Unix

-Apple started porting Unix System V to the Macintosh for the Mac II.
-It was not the first version of Unix available for the Macintosh (Microsoft's version of Unix, Xenix, was available for the Lisa), but it was the first one to be integrated with the Mac OS.
+Apple started porting Unix System V to the Macintosh to take advantage of the power of the Mac II.
+It was not the first version of Unix available for an Apple computer (Microsoft’s version of Unix, Xenix, was available for the Lisa), but it was the first one to be integrated with the Mac OS.

-After many complaints from software developers, Apple stopped developing non-OS programs.
+After many complaints from software developers, Apple stopped developing non-OS programs using the Apple brand.
 All other software products were spun off into a new division called Claris.
-Claris released "Pro" updates to the popular MacWrite and MacPaint software and began developing an office suite that could challenge Microsoft in the market.
+Claris released “Pro” updates to the popular MacWrite and MacPaint software and began developing an office suite that could challenge Microsoft in the market.
 Scared to lose Microsoft as a developer, Apple priced the suite out of reach of most consumers.

 ClarisWorks was unique because of its integration.
-Other integrated suites resembled three or four programs that were not very integrated sold as one.
-ClarisWorks, like many desktop publishing apps, worked on the ideas of frames.
+Other integrated suites bundled three or four programs that were not very integrated but were sold as a package.
+ClarisWorks, like many desktop publishing apps, worked on the idea of frames.
 A user could start a blank document and include spreadsheet elements, bitmap images, and word processing without using another program.

 The Mac Portable

 With a 16 MHz 68000 processor, the Portable was the fastest machine from Apple to use the 68000 processor.
-Unlike DOS based laptops, which might have CGA (320/640 x 200) or VGA (640 x 350) graphics, the Mac Portable had a high resolution 640 x 400 active-matrix display and an integrated track ball, which could be traded out for a numerical keypad.
+Unlike DOS based laptops, which might have CGA (320/640 x 200) or VGA (640 x 350) graphics, the Mac Portable had a high resolution 640 x 400 active-matrix display and an integrated trackball, which could be swapped out for a numerical keypad.
+The trackball could even be positioned on the left for left-handers.

-Unlike its PC competitors, the Portable did not use a NiCad battery - it used a lead acid battery, like those used in cars and motorcycles.
+Unlike its PC competitors, the Portable did not use a NiCad battery – it used a lead-acid battery, like those used in cars and motorcycles.
 This gave the computer an unheard of 12 hours of battery life.
+One drawback of the design is that it cannot run from its AC adapter; it needs a battery with a charge or some re-engineering.

 It failed to sell well.